fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 Personally, this is something I struggle with a lot.
 I avoid feeling abandonment or incompetence at all costs.
 But in avoiding these feelings I've repeatedly made friends with people that don't value me for who I am, only for what I do in the service of an identity they like.
-Letting go of these relationships has been really hard, but it is the best way forward for everyone involved Figure out who the good friends are and cut out the bad ones.
+Letting go of these relationships has been hard, but it is the best way forward for everyone involved.
+Figure out who the good friends are and cut out the bad ones.
 And if any feelings of selfishness or guilt stop you, consider the toxic role you serve in their lives, and do it for them.